 - Battery life: 7.5 hours

-Its 15.6″ Full HD (1920 x 1080) widescreen LED-backlit IPS display is a great feature when producing music in Ableton Live because when you’re in performance mode and go to a session view it’s a lot easier to see the smaller detail in your clips.
-Whereas its AMD Radeon RX Vega 10 mobile graphics is perfect for those people producing music in Ableton Live who have an AMD Radeon RX Vega graphics card.
+Its 15.6″ Full HD (1920 x 1080) widescreen LED-backlit IPS display is a great feature when producing music in Ableton Live because when you’re in performance mode and go to a session view, it’s a lot easier to see the smaller detail in your clips.
+Its AMD Radeon RX Vega 10 mobile graphics is perfect for those people producing music in Ableton Live who have an AMD Radeon RX Vega graphics card.

-The laptop features a 512GB PCIe NVMe SSD, which means you don’t need to worry about your hard drive failing on you as SSDs are known to be very reliable.
+The laptop features a 512GB PCIe NVMe SSD, which means you don’t need to worry about your hard drive failing on you, as SSDs are known to be very reliable.
 It can also help your computer boot up faster than other laptops.
-And its backlit keyboard, allows you to just get into the business even if the beat is revealed to you at night in the bed.
+Its backlit keyboard allows you to just get into the business even if the beat is revealed to you at night in bed.

 It comes with Windows 10 Home pre-installed on it.
-And it’s a fine product for producers who are looking for long battery life because the Acer website states that it will last 7.5 hours whilst in usage, which it did in our tests.
+It’s a fine product for producers who are looking for long battery life because the Acer website states that it will last 7.5 hours while in usage, which it did in our tests.
 For connectivity, you get two USB 2.0 Ports, a USB 3.1 Gen 1 port, and one HDMI Port with HDCP support.

-9. HP Envy 13 – Best 4K laptop for beat makers
+HP Envy 13 – Best 4K Laptop for Beatmakers

 - Screen: 13.3-inch diagonal 4K (3840 x 2160) IPS micro-edge WLED-backlit touchscreen with durable protective corning Gorilla Glass